sydneyliao/IoTParkingLot/README.md

 ``pip install adafruit-blinka adafruit-circuitpython-busdevice``
 ### Program Code
 All codes are in the folder “IoT_Project”, you may download them and have a closer look.
-Some further details will bbe explain below:
+Some further details will be explained below:

 #### 1. PN532.py
 To check if the I2C devices are connected, enter i2cdetect -y 1.
 If the output matches the example shown in the image below, your TCA9548A has been successfully connected.